Skip to main content

 More

 If you’re one of the 50 million Americans who deals with acne each year,¹ you know how frustrating it can be to deal with breakouts—and it’s even worse when your acne is persistent.
 The good news: There are plenty of ways that you can treat and help prevent acne, even when it seems like your current method of treatment just isn’t doing the trick.
-One thing your doctor (or Curology provider) may recommend is an oral medication.
+One thing your doctor (or Curology dermatology provider) may recommend is an oral medication.

 There are several different kinds of oral medications for acne, and they work in different ways.
 The type of acne you’re dealing with, your medical history, and your overarching skin goals, will all have an impact on your dermatology provider’s recommendations for your skin.